gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 send directly to the shareholder account.
 4. Admin can call terminate_vesting_contract to terminate the vesting.
 This would first finish any distribution but will prevent any further rewards or vesting distributions from being created.
-Once the locked up stake becomes withdrawable, admin can call admin_withdraw to withdraw all funds to the vesting contract's withdrawal address.
+Once the locked up stake becomes withdrawable, admin can call admin_withdraw to withdraw all funds to the vesting contract&apos;s withdrawal address.

 -  [Struct `VestingSchedule`](#0x1_vesting_VestingSchedule)